thaibui/thaibui.github.io/_posts/2016-04-30-bringing-battle-city-back.md

 I started developing a web-based, HTML5 and Javascript game in 2011.
 At that time, I fantasized about making it a multi-player game via WebRTC.
 I wanted to make it a massively fun and competitive game.
-It was gonna a be a blast.
+It was gonna be a blast.
 The project went strongly for 2 weeks and then I left it there rotting for 5 years!

 Today, I wanted to revive the project.
 It was so much fun developing the game, I